senchalabs/docs-i18n/guides/drawing_and_charting/README.md

-# Using The Draw and Chart Packages in Sencha Touch 2.1
+# Using The Draw and Chart Packages in Sencha Touch

-This guide provides an overview of the usage of the Sencha Touch 2.1 draw and chart packages.
+This guide provides an overview of the usage of the Sencha Touch Draw and Chart packages.
 These packages enable you to create cross-browser and cross-device graphics in a versatile way.

-During the last several months the draw and chart packages have been through a refactor and now they are directly integrated into Sencha Touch 2.1.
-This refactor mainly focuses on:
+During the last several months the draw and chart packages have been refactored and now they are directly integrated into Sencha Touch.
+This refactoring mainly focuses on:

 1. **Performance** - This version of the draw and chart packages provides a significant performance enhancement.
-2. **Maintainability** - The draw and chart functionality have been separated thoroughly.
-It will be easier to fix bugs and provide new features.
+2. **Maintainability** - The draw and chart functionality have been separated thoroughly, making it easier to fix bugs and to provide new features.
-3. **Flexibility** - Both the series and the sprites are provided in such a way that they are easier to customize and or extend.
+3. **Flexibility** - Both the series and the sprites are provided in such a way that they are easier to customize and/or extend.
 You can write your own sprite classes and define attributes that can be automatically animated and manipulated.

 The following topics are covered in this guide: